Chocolate & Coconut Scottish Shortbread

 Prepare The Dough

-- Weigh & cube the butter & leave till softened.
-If you forget to take the butter out to soften, here’s a hack I reviewed to soften butter in about 10 minutes.
+- Weigh, cube the butter & leave to soften.
+Cut about 1cm (less than ½ inch) pieces & the smaller surface area will soften & come to room temperature quicker.
+If you forget to take the butter out, here’s a video hack I reviewed to soften butter in about 10 minutes.

-- Add the sugar to the butter in your mixing bowl & give a light mix together.
-Then mix on low speed with a stand/hand mixer until light and fluffy, (known as ‘creaming the butter & sugar’).
-‘Cream’
+- Add the sugar to the butter in your mixing bowl, give a light mix together & then ‘Cream’ together with a stand/hand mixer until light and fluffy.

-- Sieve in the flour, corn flour/starch into the sugar/butter mixture.
-Mix in by hand, don’t use a mixer.
+- Sieve the flour, cornflour/corn starch, pinch of salt & anise, into the sugar/butter mixture & briefly mix in by hand, don’t use a mixer.

-- Place baking/parchment paper on top of the dough and roll out to about ½cm (5mm or ⅕in) thick.
-Using a flour dipped cutter, cut out as many biscuits as you can.
+- Place between 2 sheets of floured paper & roll out to at least ½cm (5mm or ⅕ ") thick.
+Use a flour dipped cutter & cut out as many biscuits as you can.

 Chill The Dough